 • Documentation

-Share a space externally with anonymous access
+Make a space public with anonymous access

 Giving anonymous users access to your space lets you share the content in it externally with anyone who might need it, inside or outside your organization.